-So the prospect of attempting to rank every X-Man ever is an exercise in cosmic futility: The equivalent of attempting to ride a camel through the eye of the M’Kraan Crystal.
-But this week sees the release of X-Men: Days of Future Past, the seventh film in the mutant movie franchise and the first one to truly approach the next-level mega-ensemble chrono-hopping weirdness of the X-Men’s most iconic story arcs.
-What better time to attempt to look back across a half-century of mutantdom and come up with a qualitative ranking of some of the most famous and least famous characters in comic book history?
+So the prospect of attempting to rank every X-Man ever is an exercise in cosmic futility: The equivalent of attempting to ride a camel through the eye of the M'Kraan Crystal.
+But to get the job done right, we must look back across a half-century of mutantdom and come up with a qualitative ranking of some of the most famous and least famous characters in comic book history.

-Hails from that miserable late-’90s period when every new X-Man either A) had the same mutant power as a more famous X-Man except more extreme or B) had a confusing mutant power that seemed to operate purely according to the whims of plot necessity or C) had an absolutely ridiculous mutant power that wouldn’t be useful ever for anyone.
+Hails from that miserable late-'90s period when every new X-Man either A) had the same mutant power as a more famous X-Man except more extreme or B) had a confusing mutant power that seemed to operate purely according to the whims of plot necessity or C) had an absolutely ridiculous mutant power that wouldn't be useful ever for anyone.
 Maggott represents the latter in extremis.
-I quote directly from the Marvel Universe Wiki: “Maggott’s digestive system consisted of two enormous sentient slug-like creatures, nicknamed Eany and Meany.”
+I quote directly from the Marvel Universe Wiki: "A mutant possessing a sentient digestive system... [with] two slugs, Eany and Meany, that made up his digestive system."
 I rest my case.

 99. X-Man/Nate Grey